DPGBDG/dpgbdg.github.io/_posts/linux/2022-04-08-dailylog_linux0004.md

         Location for the new partition = Beginning of this space Use as = swap area
         ```

-- Delete Linux and Boot loader
+## Delete Linux and Boot loader
+- Instruction

     1. Delete Linux volume from disk
         ```
         Computer Management > Disk Management > Delete Linux volume